ifhnh/Profile-Intro/README.md

 - LinkedIn: [Connect with me on LinkedIn](https://www.linkedin.com/in/ifarhanah/)

 Let's connect and explore the possibilities!
-I'm open to discussions, collaborations, and new opportunities.🚀
+I'm open to discussions, collaborations, and new opportunities!🚀